alacritty/alacritty/README.md

 missing features and bugs to be fixed, but it is already used by many as a daily driver.

-Precompiled binaries are available from the [GitHub release page](https://github.com/jwilm/alacritty/releases).
+Precompiled binaries are available from the [GitHub releases page](https://github.com/jwilm/alacritty/releases).

 ## Further information